Lynden Pindling International Airport: Early years

 In August 1942, No. 111 (Coastal) Operational Training Unit RAF was established at Nassau Airport to train general reconnaissance crews using the North American Mitchell and Consolidated Liberators.

 During the Second World War, on 30 December 1942, the airport was named Windsor Field (after the Duke of Windsor) and became a Royal Air Force (RAF) station.
-Windsor Field was the second airport in The Bahamas and was used for delivery flights of US-built fighter and bomber aircraft such as the Boeing B-17 and Consolidated B-24 bombers, and the Curtiss P-40 fighter from the aircraft manufacturers to the North African and European theaters.
-It was also a base station for Consolidated Liberator I and Mitchell patrol bombers combating the German Navy's U-boat threat.

-111 OTU returned to the UK in August or September 1945.
-(National Archives) and was disbanded.
+111 OTU returned to the UK in August or September 1945 and was disbanded.

 After the Second World War, on 1 June 1946, the RAF withdrew from Windsor Field and it reverted to civilian use.
 Oakes Field (now Thomas Robinson Stadium) remained as the main airport in the Bahamas due to its close proximity to downtown Nassau.
-At the Regional Caribbean Conference of the International Civil Aviation Organization held in Washington in September, 1946, Oakes Field was recommended for designation as a long range regular airport.
+At the Regional Caribbean Conference of the International Civil Aviation Organization held in Washington in September 1946, Oakes Field was recommended for designation as a long range regular airport.
 Oakes International Airport was kept in operation until midnight, 1 November 1957, when Nassau International Airport at Windsor Field was brought into full operation.

-The name of the airport was officially changed on 6 July 2006 in honour of The Rt Hon.
-Sir Lynden Pindling (22 March 1929 – 25 August 2000), first Prime Minister of Bahamas (1967 - 1992).
-Sir Lynden is recognized as the Father of the Nation, having led the Bahamas to majority rule in 1967 as well as full Independence from the United Kingdom within the British Commonwealth six years later.
+The name of the airport was officially changed on 6 July 2006 in honour of Lynden Pindling, first Prime Minister of Bahamas (1967 – 1992).